Dis-ease-20/Basic_Calculator/README.md

 # Basic_Calculator
-This calculator is build using HTML, JS and CSS.
+<h4>This calculator is build using HTML, JS and CSS.</h4>
-This is basic calculator which can calculate mathematical expression.
+<h4>This is basic calculator which can calculate mathematical expression.</h4>
-Theme of the calculator can be changed to dark and light.
+<h4>Theme of the calculator can be changed to dark and light.</h4>